CashBarnes/early-cancer-detector/README.md

 This project demonstrates a full-stack machine learning application built to simulate a breast cancer diagnostic tool using open medical data.
-It includes a trained classification model, web interface, logging, monitoring, and cloud deployment, making it suitable for portfolios in data engineering, machine learning, and applied AI.
+It includes a trained classification model, web interface, logging, monitoring, and cloud deployment.

 ## Overview